-Northern Adelaide Senior College Academy of Game, Film and Animation students united with Salisbury Council in hosting a school holiday video games event held at Salisbury Community Hub last Thursday.
+Northern Adelaide Senior College Academy of Game, Film, and Animation students united with Salisbury Council is hosting a school holiday video games event held at Salisbury Community Hub last Thursday.

 “I think it has gone heaps better than what was anticipated.
 People know what they’re doing and there haven’t been too many problems.”

 Jason Jasper, a dad who brought his son along to the event, says that it’s been great to not have to think of an activity for his son to enjoy.

 “My son enjoys video games, so we thought that it would be great and something easy to do during the school holidays,” says Mr. Jasper.